vxfield/vxfield.github.io/dft/index.md

 **Figure 1: Rutherford model**

-The electron and proton are have electrical charges, so they will feel the *Coulomb* force, where $\epsilon_0$ is just a constant, $q$ and $Q$ are the electrical charges of the electron and the proton, and $r$ is the distance between the two.
+The electron and proton have electrical charge, so they will feel the _Coulomb_ force, where $\epsilon_0$ is a constant, $q$ and $Q$ are the electrical charges of the electron and the proton, and $r$ is the distance between the two.

 $$
 F_{Coulomb} = {1 \over 4 \pi \epsilon_0} {q * Q \over r^2}